 At Meza Dental we believe in providing every patient with the perfect combination of functionality and aesthetics.
 We are experts in our field.
-In fact, Dr. Meza was the first dentist to be accredited by the American Academy of Cosmetic Dentistry outside of the United States.
+Dr. Meza was the first dentist to be accredited by the American Academy of Cosmetic Dentistry outside of the United States.

-We pride ourselves on having extremely high standards, and to ensure that every crown and veneer match these high standards, we felt the need to develop our own dedicated laboratory.
+We pride ourselves on having extremely high standards, and to ensure that every crown and veneer match these high standards, we felt the need to develop our dedicated laboratory.

-We are proud to say, our lab is staffed with trained technicians who go above and beyond every time, producing only the best products made using the highest quality materials, technologically advanced methods, and a touch of artistry.
+We are proud to say, that our lab is staffed with trained technicians who go above and beyond every time, producing only the best products made using the highest quality materials, technologically advanced methods, and a touch of artistry.

 We offer a wide variety of cosmetic treatments including: